 You should incinerate on a commercial or human scale and can dispose of the dangerous variety of waste materials.
 Most countries with limited land consider incineration as an option.

-You may also use the thermal power produced by burning waste materials to produce heat, energy, or steam.
-However, one of the drawbacks of this disposal process is that it can be the biggest source of air pollution.
+Additionally, it is possible to utilize the thermal energy generated through the combustion of waste materials to generate heat, power, or steam.
+However, one of the disadvantages of this disposal method is that it can be the primary contributor to air pollution.

 Food waste is a major problem in the United States, with an estimated $161 billion worth of food going to waste each year.